The Art of Hospitality

 The Silo Hotel houses over 300 works of art.
-Liz Biden, together with Matt Biden, Managing Director of The Royal Portfolio, work with various local galleries to ensure the hotel houses a diverse spectrum of up-and-coming as well as established artists from across the continent.
+Liz Biden, together with Matt Biden, Managing Director of The Royal Portfolio, work with various local galleries to ensure the hotel houses a diverse spectrum of talent.
 By doing so, African artists are exposed to discerning guests from across the globe, many of whom have subsequently purchased local art themselves.

 The expert concierge team at The Silo Hotel ensure that the works are carefully packaged and transported to the guests’ homes, wherever they are in the world.

 The Vault is The Silo Hotel’s small and exclusive art gallery located in the private parking entrance on basement level P3, the purpose of which is to link the works in the hotel and the not-for-profit museum with local art galleries, showcasing Africa’s most talented, emerging and eminent rising stars.

 The Vault’s featured artists rotate bi-annually, and The Silo Hotel has committed to purchasing one piece from each exhibition.

 True to The Royal Portfolio’s Purpose & Values, The Silo Hotel also supports The Lalela Project.
 Initiated in 2001 with just a handful of township students from Hangberg and Imizano Yethu in Hout Bay, Cape Town, the Lalela Project provides education through the arts to hundreds of children from age 6 right up until their departure from high school.